trallnag/ansible-roles-depot/git/README.md

 Sets up Git.

-Git is installed with APT.
+Git is not installed.
 It is not kept up to date.

 ## Maintenance